 Building bridges to new business opportunities.

 Being part of these government-led delegations allows you to network directly with major players, take informative tours, establish partnerships and engage in business-to-business matchmaking sessions and key meetings.
-Supporting the state’s Export Initiative, these meetings are often led by the governor and other top-tier government officials and business leaders.
+Supporting the state’s export strategy, these meetings are often led by the governor and other top-tier government officials and business leaders.

 Past trade missions have established solid relationships and resulted in new orders for state businesses in China, South Korea, the U.K., France, Germany, Vietnam and India.
 Some company representatives who have gone on these missions have reported an immediate increase in new orders or the signing of key trade and partnership agreements that will create new business for years to come.